 The Health Education and Training Institute (HETI) supports education and training for excellent health care across the NSW Health system.

-- support safe, high quality, multi-disciplinary, team based, patient centred care
+- supports safe, high quality, multi-disciplinary, team-based, patient-centred care

-- meet service delivery needs and operational requirements, and
+- meets service delivery needs and operational requirements; and

 HETI began operations on 2 April 2012 as a Statutory Health Corporation following a Ministerial Review of Future Governance for NSW Health.
-It builds on the work of predecessor organisations: the Clinical Education and Training Institute (CETI), the NSW Institute of Medical Education and Training (IMET) and the NSW Institute of Rural Clinical Services and Teaching (IRCST).
+It builds on the work of predecessor organisations: the Clinical Education and Training Institute (CETI), the NSW Institute of Medical Education and Training (IMET) and the NSW Institute of Rural Clinical Services and Teaching (IRCST) On the 1 January 2017 the former NSW Institute of Psychiatry merged with HETI and HETI added Higher Education courses to the array of its services.

 HETI’s main functions are to: